tsmdt/kokoro-MLX-blender/README.md

 kbx list
 ```

 If you see a list of voice names `kokoro-MLX-blender` should work.
-If not please make sure that you downloaded the `kokoro` model in the previouse step and placed it correctly in your `models` dir.
+If not please make sure that you downloaded the `kokoro` model in the previous step and placed it correctly in your `models` folder.

 ## Usage
-Options for running TTS with `kokoro-MLX-blender`:

 ```shell
 $ kbx run